Weather on repeat as sunshine and pleasant conditions continue

-Elmira, N.Y.
-(WETM) – Another day full of sunshine but how long does it last?
+Binghamton, N.Y.
+(WIVT) – Another day full of sunshine but how long does it last?
 Details below:

 TODAY: